section-engineering-education/engineering-education/content/articles/implement-a-collapsible-view-using-a-cardview/index.md

 #### Step nine: Add OnClick Listener to the ImageView
-In this step, we will set an `onClick` listeners to the show `imageView`.
+In this step, we will set an `onClick` listener to the show `imageView`.

 In your `Main Activity.java` file, add the following lines of code: